Frequently Asked Questions

 Q: Does the event use specially selected deals, or are they random?

 A: In the Open and Restricted Pairs, the boards were all randomly computer-generated under the same conditions that are used in all Australian national events.
 In some years, the Open Pairs uses a randomly-selected set of boards from a past national or international tournament, but in all cases the boards were randomly dealt for that event.

-(In the Novice Pairs, held in May, we selectively remove hands that we feel are too complicated or too wild for Novice players.)
+However, in the Novice Pairs, held in May, we do occasionally remove hands that we feel are too complicated or too wild for Novice players.

 Q: Why is my final score lower (or higher) than the score I was originally given?